khaleddjodjfoqwjsp/Crowd-Guard/README.md

 3. *Counter verification:* Wave your hand in front of the ultrasonic sensor, then the LCD must update from visitors: 0 to visitors: 1.

 4. *Alert Test:* simulate the entire system until the counter reaches your set maxpeople, then ensure the Red LED immediately switches on, the Green LED turns off, and the Buzzer makes a sound while the LCD reads "ROOM is FULL".

----

-### 🗣️ Motivation
+## 🗣️ Motivation

-The Motivation behind Crowd Guard come from the grand challenges that face Egypt, particularly the reduction of urban congestion, which has one of the most crowded cities, Cairo, that ranks 7th in the world in terms of overcrowding in closed public facilities, metros, and malls, posing safety risks, and also reducing public efficiency, leading to accidents.
-This project was developed as a smart, crowded system automated solution using real-time sensors to monitor room saturation, manage crowd flow, and prevent its impacts before occurs.
+1. The Motivation behind Crowd Guard comes from the grand challenges that face Egypt.
+2. particularly the reduction of urban congestion, which has one of the most crowded cities, Cairo, that ranks 7th in the world in terms of overcrowding in closed public facilities, metros, and malls, posing safety risks, and also reducing public efficiency, leading to accidents.

----
+3. This project was developed as a smart, crowded system automated solution using real-time sensors to monitor room saturation, manage crowd flows, and prevent its impacts before occurs.

-### 📄 Magizine
+## 📄 Magizine

 [Magazine of Crowd Guard.pdf](https://github.com/user-attachments/files/28335311/Magazine.of.Crowd.Guard.pdf)

----
 ### 📐 Project Files & Downloads

 * **CAD Model:** https://www.tinkercad.com/things/8HilV4kWgzi-dazzling-stantia-jarv/editel?returnTo=%2Fthings%2F8HilV4kWgzi-dazzling-stantia-jarv&sharecode=XAZO_gPVFohwqqy-DORh4Og6WR8cnIsBU40W7ztHvt8